Best Life Insurance for Parents (2025)

 Term Life Insurance

 Term life insurance provides temporary coverage for a fixed cost.
 It's generally the best option for parents because it's affordable compared to other life insurance types.
-New parents can choose this for lower premiums so they can have extra money to save or invest.
+New parents can choose this for lower premiums to have extra money to save or invest.

-Although seniors may not always get accepted for term life insurance, it's smart to try applying for this first.
+Seniors may not always get accepted for term life insurance, but apply for this first.

 financialPlanning icon